 Carvalho has been linked with a move to a Premier League club since day dot, only for it to fail to materialise.

-He was caught up in the well-documented troubles at Sporting Lisbon last season and eventually signed for La Liga outfit Real Betis in the summer of 2018.
+He was caught up in the well-documented troubles at Sporting Lisbon and eventually signed for La Liga outfit Real Betis in the summer of 2018, where he remains.

 Dani Ceballos – 2017